mihirchronicles/mihirchronicles.github.io/content/bookshelf/creative-confidence.md

     - It turns our creativity isn't some rare gift to be enjoyed by the lucky few.
 It just needs to be unblocked.
     - Creative confidence is a way of experiencing the world that generates new approaches and solutions.
 - Self-efficacy does not mean arrogance or over-confidence (let this sink in, important lesson to take away).
-    - People with creative confidence have a greater impact on the world around them—whether that means getting involved with their child's school, turning a storage room into a vibrant innovation space, or harnessing social media to recruit more bone marrow donors.
+    - People with creative confidence have a greater impact on the world around them-whether that means getting involved with their child's school, turning a storage room into a vibrant innovation space, or harnessing social media to recruit more bone marrow donors.
     - As legendary psychologist and Stanford professor Albert Bandura has shown, our belief systems affect our actions, goals, and perception.
 Individuals who come to believe that they can effect change our most likely to accomplish what they set out to do.
     - Bandura calls that conviction “self-efficacy.”
 People with self-efficacy set their sights higher, try harder, preserve longer, and show more resilience in the face of failure.
 - Chapter breakdowns: